-The small stream which you are standing near is known today as St.Columbs Rill, it was named after St.Columcille (also known as St. Columba) who originated from Gartan in Donegal and founded the important Christian Abbey on Iona.
+The small stream which you are standing near is known as St.Columbs Rill, it was named after St.Columcille (also known as St. Columba) who originated from Gartan in Donegal and founded the important Christian Abbey on Iona.
 He was one of the leading Christians who followed in the footsteps of St. Patrick.

 The stream was originally known as the 'Meadow Burn' and flowed from the high ground beyond Bushmills, down through the Distillery grounds where its water was used in the production of Old Bushmills Whiskey, it then flowed through the meadow before joining the river Bush here.

-As the water was being used in the production of Bushmills Whiskey, someone came up with a brilliant marketing idea which would not only capture the mythical legends of Ireland which at the time were very popular but would also connect it to a Saint.
-This idea resulted in a story being created which said that St. Columbcille had blessed the water here when he passed this way and that the burn was named 'St. Columbs Rill' with the 'sweetest and smoothest water in Ireland'.
-What better water to use in the making of Bushmills Whiskey?.
+As the water was being used in the production of Bushmills Whiskey, someone came up with a brilliant marketing idea which would not only capture a popular legend of Ireland but also link it to a saint and a bottle of whiskey.
+This idea resulted in the 'Meadow Burn' becoming one of scores of streams and rivers blessed by St. Columbcille and the 'sweetest and smoothest water in Ireland' that it became was used to produce Bushmills Whiskey?.

 From then on the stream was known and pointed out to visitors as 'St. Columbs Rill'.